jozefv-git/BTC-Analyze-App/README.md

 ## Notes
 Aplication is in developing process.
 I am not a proffesional, I try to learn new techniques.
 ### Todo:
-- Range of values for the API is hardcoded and input field is not working.
+- [x] Range of values for the API is hardcoded and input field is not working. - Solved with remove of Edit texts and added DatePicker.
-- For change of the range from which Retrofit is fetching data, use function getCoin(startDate,endDate) inside the CoinViewModel.
+- [ ] Find longest continuous decreasing interval, at the moment we are getting all decreasing intervals.
+- [ ] Prices for Sell and Buy are based on the maximum and minimum value from the list - If the Highest price from the range was before buy price - then the user cannot see anything - Need to be fixed (prob. need to find highest value before start of another decreasing).